 - Be directly involved in the design, manufacture or construction, the marketing, installation, use or maintenance of products, nor represent the parties engaged in those activities.

-TACG CB is required IAW ISO 1702101:2015, 5.2.13 to be notified of any issues regarding perceived or confirmed information that can cause conflict of interest.
-For any discovered or reported threats to conflict of interest and/or impartiality, TACG CB Top Management (President, CM, AM) shall be informed and responses provided IAW ISO 17021-1:2015.
+TACG CB is required IAW ISO/IEC 17021-1:2015, 5.2.13 to be notified of any issues regarding perceived or confirmed information that can cause a conflict of interest.
+For any discovered or reported threats to conflict of interest and/or impartiality, TACG CB Top Management (President, Certification Manager, Audit Manager) shall be informed.

 The aforementioned responsible parties will safeguard the impartiality of the organization.